hirengondhiya/HirenGondhiya_T2A1/README.md

 - Describe the interaction of technologies within the app

-  As explained earlier, Airbnb uses many technologies however different kind of functions performed by these technogies can be divided mainly into four categories
+  As explained earlier, Airbnb uses many technologies however different kind of functions performed by these technogies can be divided mainly into three categories

   1. Front End
     Airbnb uses Ruby on Rails MVC framework for its front end as well as backend implementation of the app.
 Airbnb also has its mobile version of the app for android and ios platform, which is built with React.
 React essentially is a javascript based front end framework.
 React native is used to render UI on the screen of the mobile devices.
 It makes the app platform agnostic since React is ultimately a javascript.
 Sass is used by React for stying the app.
 Native navigation is used within React Native apps, to manage presentation of and transition between the screens.